 - Patients like the convenience and cost savings.

-What’s the record on safety of surgery centers?
+What are the safety issues in surgery centers?

 Regulations and reporting requirements are lax.

 A 2018 investigation by Kaiser Health News and USA Today Network revealed that these centers do not face the same scrutiny as hospitals.
 For starters, regulations vary by state.
 Alarmingly, 17 states don’t even require surgery centers to report deaths or serious injuries.

 And the top surgery center accreditation body has no guideline encouraging centers to report unexpected deaths.
 This lack of reporting makes it impossible for the federal government, and for potential patients, to learn about dangerous centers.